Add Your Heading Text Here

 Google Shopping, formerly known as Google Product Search or Google Shopping Search, is used for browsing products from different online retailers and sellers for online purchases.

 Consumers and retailers benefit from Google Shopping, making it a valuable e-commerce tool.
-Consumers can compare and select different ranges of products, while it helps retailers by increasing their discoverability on the platform and potentially driving more sales.
+Consumers can compare and select different ranges of products, which helps retailers by increasing their discoverability on the platform and potentially driving more sales.

 Read More about it here.